bjornthiberg/DD2482-executable-tutorial/flox/step7/step7.md

 While our services are running, we can check their status by running the command `flox services status`.

-If we instead want to view the logs of a given service we can run the following `flox services logs --follow`
+If we instead want to view the logs of a given service, in our case flask, we can run the following `flox services logs flask`